Stray/RobotEyes/README.md

 The aim is to deliver end-to-end testing to AS3 applications.

-Currently I'm only adding functionality as I actually need to use it, so feel free to fork and expand.
+Currently I'm only adding functionality as I actually need to make use of it, so feel free to fork and expand.

+Functionality included in this version has been tested by incorporation in an end-to-end test of an application.
+It may well do unexpected things.

 ## What's an end-to-end test?

-In TDD speak (Test Driven Development), and end-to-end test is one that proves that your application carries out one of your user stories successfully.
+In TDD speak (Test Driven Development), an end-to-end test is one that proves that your application carries out one of your user stories successfully.

 A good example would be that, given a certain viable user/password combination, when the login button is clicked the login procedure completes and whatever application state change is required occurs.
 Or - that given a blank username, clicking doesn't submit the details to the login service.
-Or - that given a crappy user/password combination, the login fails and the application handles this gracefully, with user feedback.
+Or - that given a crappy user/password combination, the login fails and the application handles this gracefully, with user feedback... you get the idea.

-End-to-End testing is different from Unit Testing and is additional to it - not a replacement for it.
-It aims to provide certainty that your actual application works, not just your individual classes, and eventually it'll usually include coverage of the backend services as well.
+End-to-end testing is different from Unit Testing and is additional to it - not a replacement for it.
+It aims to provide certainty that your actual application works, not just your individual classes, and, in doing so, it'll usually include coverage of any backend services as well.

 ## How do I use RobotEyes?